neondatabase/website/content/docs/manage/branches.md

 Neon stores data in its own internal format.
 </Admonition>

+## Branching with the Neon CLI

+The Neon CLI supports creating and managing branches.
+For instructions, see [Neon CLI commands — branches](/docs/reference/cli-branches).
+For a Neon CLI branching guide, see [Branching with the Neon CLI](/docs/reference/cli-branches).

 ## Branching with the Neon API

 Branch actions performed in the Neon Console can also be performed using the Neon API.
 The following examples demonstrate how to create, view, and delete branches using the Neon API.
 For other branch-related API methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).